cxong/MagusPreservation/README.md

 Original source code saved from link rot by SG ["Stats Guy"]; look out for an SDL port some time...

-## File Listing (2nd edition)
+## File Listing
-**EGAVGA.BGI**
-EGA/VGA driver, from Borland.
-No interesting strings.

-**FAMOUS.MGS**
-High scores file

-**MAGUS.ART**
-Most likely images, in paletted format

-**MAGUS.EXE**
-Game executable, contains all code plus game information.

-**WORLD.MGS**
-World map, 2-byte tiles.
-Unknown which bits determine tile type vs modifiers.
-Total dimensions: 200*320

-##File Listing (3rd edition)
-**DOS4GW.EXE**
+**DSETUP32.EXE (3rd ed)**
+Digital Sound and Music Interface setup for RAW sound files.

+**DOS4GW.EXE (3rd ed)**
 DOS/4GW was a free limited edition of DOS/4G and was included with the Watcom C compiler with a commercial re-distribution license.
 It was made widely popular by computer games like Doom.

-**DSETUP32.EXE**
-Digital Sound and Music Interface setup for RAW sound files.

 **EGAVGA.BGI**
 EGA/VGA driver, from Borland.
 No interesting strings.